Shashwatsingh22/utility-methods/README.md

 - Processes data in chunks to handle memory limitations for massive files.
 - Focuses on extracting specific data based on a provided key.

-#### 4. PDF to PPTX Conversion (ConvertFromPDFtoPPTX.kt)
+#### 4. Power Point Generator (PPTGenerator.kt)

-- Converts PDF files into presentation slides (PPTX format).
-- Renders each PDF page as an image and inserts those images into a new presentation.
+- Create Dynamic PPT by the help of json by keeping an sample PPT format (PPTX format).

 ## Usage: